On-site search: help your customers “find what they’re looking for”

 For projects around Adobe Experience Manager, we bring an accelerator to our projects: the Cognizant Netcentric AEM Connector.
 It allows connecting AEM to any search engine, micro-service or cloud service.
 Being aware of how crucial it is to keep the search results in sync with the website's actual content, Cognizant Netcentric has developed an AEM Connector that brings a huge time-to-market acceleration for our search projects – no matter if on AEM On-Prem or AEM as a Cloud Service (AEMaaCs) environments.
 This will kick-start any AEM project and comes without costs for customers doing a search project with us.

-Besides classic AEM, we also have a connector solution ready for the new AEM feature called: Next-Generation Composability (formerly known as AEM Franklin).
+Besides classic AEM, we also have a connector solution ready for the new AEM Sites feature called: AEM Edge Delivery Services (formerly known as Next-Gen Composability and AEM Franklin).
 In fact, you can discover it in the search box in the top navigation of our website since it runs on Next-Gen Composability.
 What’s more, this exact search solution recently won the Adobe AEM Rockstar award at Adobe Summit Las Vegas.

 The sweetest thing: search platforms are recommendation engines.